Royalcrist/next-app-template/design-system/README.md

 For example, a Card component can be created as follows:

-1. Create a new file in the `design-system/components/Card` directory called `theme.ts`.
+1. Create a new file in the `design-system/components` directory called `card.ts`.

 ```tsx
 import { ComponentStyleConfig } from "@chakra-ui/react";